docker/docs/docker-store/byol.md

 In Plans & Pricing section of the Publisher Center, ensure the following:
 - Price/Month should be set to $0
-- There should be no free trial associated with the product
+- There should be no free trial associated with the plan
 - Under the Pull Requirements dropdown, "Subscribed users only" should be selected.

 ## What's next?